sheldonucr/ee260_lab/lab1/README.md

 _**Fig. 8.
 Placing p-mos and n-mos**_

-After you place, you need to add wires into the schematic as seen in Fig 9.
-Go to Add -> Wire in the menu of schematic editor.
-Draw wire and you need to press `ESC` key to escape the selected mode.
+After you place, you need to add wires to the schematic as seen in Fig 9.
+Go to Add -> Wire in the menu of the schematic editor and draw wire with your mouse and you need to press `ESC` key to escape the selected mode.

 ![Add wires](images/fig9.png)

 _**Fig. 9.
 Add wires**_

-After drawing all of required wires, then you can assign wire names (Add -> Wire name).
+After drawing all the required wires, then you can assign wire names (Add -> Wire name).
 Once you choose Wire name mode, you need to type wire name first in the top window shown in Fig 10.
-After type wire name, then you click the wire you want to assign.
+After typing wire name, then you click the wire you want to assign.

 ![Add wire names](images/fig10.png)

 _**Fig. 10.
 Add wire names**_

-After we added wires and wire names, you may need to add pins to make input and output.
+After adding wires and wire names, you may need to add pins for input and output.
 To add pins to the schematic, go to Add -> Pin to add pins for input (VIN, AVDD, AVSS) and output (VOUT) for your schematic.
 You can type in a name for the pin and select whether the pin is an input or output port.
 Then place the pin on a wire or if the wire in schematic view already has a name you can click on the wire and the pin will get the name of the wire.
 Note that the pin names in schematic view should match the label names in layout view (AVDD, AVSS, VIN, VOUT, etc) for future reference.

 See Fig. 11 and Fig. 12 for reference on how to add pins.

-Afterwards your circuit should look similar to figure 13 below after you add the pins.
+Afterward, your circuit should look similar to figure 13 below after you add the pins.
 As a general convention, use uppercase letters for naming pins instead of lowercase letters.

 ![fig11](images/fig11.png)